British Air Forces in France: 10–21 May

 Bomber aircraft have proved extremely useful in support of an advancing army, especially against weak anti-aircraft resistance, but it is not clear that a bomber force used against an advancing army well supported by all forms of anti-aircraft defence and a large force of fighter aircraft, will be economically effective.

 The AASF, when used against German troops and bridges, suffered many losses from faulty tactics in the face of the large numbers of Luftwaffe fighters and highly effective light anti-aircraft units protecting the bridges.
 By the end of 12 May, the number of serviceable bombers with the AASF had been reduced to 72 from 135.
-The War Cabinet meeting that evening were warned by the Chief of Air Staff Cyril Newall that the bomber losses had been disproportionate to the results achieved.
+The War Cabinet meeting that evening were warned by the Chief of the Air Staff Cyril Newall that the bomber losses had been disproportionate to the results achieved.
 On 14 May, the AASF made a maximum effort against pontoon bridges thrown across the Meuse at Sedan and lost 40 out of 71 aircraft.

 German air superiority led to more Hurricane squadrons.
 At the request of BAFF and the BEF, the equivalent of another two squadrons joined the Air Component on 13 May but this was only after much discussion by the Chiefs of Staff Committee and the War Cabinet.
 The Chiefs of Staff Committee, meeting in the morning had advised that no further air support could be given on the Continent without unduly weakening the defence of Britain.
 Churchill, chairing the meeting, asked them to consider further what could be done and raised the matter again at the War Cabinet that evening.
 (Note: Having given his "blood, toil, tears, and sweat" speech to the House of Commons.)
 The Secretary of State for Air, Sir Archibald Sinclair, warned that whereas the Air Staff had estimated that 60 fighter squadrons were needed adequately to defend Britain, there were only 39.
 Churchill later complained of inconsistency of statistics supplied by the Air Staff.
 Churchill then accepted that it was not possible to send large numbers of fighters to France.

 An AASF Bristol Blenheim Mark IV of 139 Squadron, undergoes maintenance at Plivot in the Marne department.